How To Apply

 Below are the dates for the Group Interviews.
 Any and all ITP applicants are encouraged to attend.
 We will not be able to do individual Skype interviews.
 Again, participating in a group interview is not mandatory, but we hope to see the majority of you, especially those of you who live in or near the New York area.

 Please RSVP your selection to firstname.lastname@example.org.
 When RSVP’ing, please also include what city/state/country you will be traveling from and 1-3 words to describe what you currently do for a living.
 Dates do fill up quickly, so please do not hesitate.
-All dates are currently full.
-If you are a Fall 2014 applicant and still wish to attend, please email the email@example.com directly and we will do our best to accommodate you.
+If you are a Fall 2015 applicant and plan to attend outside of this schedule, please email email@example.com directly and we will do our best to accommodate you.

 Applicants are encouraged to visit ITP at any time during the year.
 If you cannot visit during any of the specific dates above but would still like to visit, please contact ITP Admissions Coordinator, Midori Yasuda at 212-998-1882 or firstname.lastname@example.org.